goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 These questions point at the following idea: **is each individual token semantically meaningful?**
 For example, when reading language, we pay attention to units at the level of words (or subwords like prefixes/suffixes), which have *meaning*.
 But on the other hand, when this doesn't hold -- for example, it's rare that we'd ever want to pay attention to an individual *character* when reading -- the performance of attention suffers.<d-footnote>A slightly different explanation that some would propose is that attention simply gets confused by distractors in general, which is exacerbated when the data is too high-resolution, like at the character level.
-This explanation is also useful and I think actually points to the same underlying principle as mine.</d-footnote><d-footnote>On a related note, another researcher hypothesized that SSMs may be less prone to hallucination than Transformers; it hasn't been fleshed out, but if true would make sense from this intuition.</d-footnote>
+This explanation is also useful and I think actually points to the same underlying principle as mine.</d-footnote><d-footnote>On a related note, another researcher hypothesized (and has preliminary evidence) that SSMs may be less prone to hallucination than Transformers.
+It hasn't been fully fleshed out, but if true would make sense from this intuition.</d-footnote>

 What's interesting is thinking about many other types of data which lie somewhere in between.